Baked Ham and Cheese Rolls with Honey Mustard Glaze

 - Mixing Bowls

-- 1 lb Pizza Dough (store-bought or home-made)
+- 1 pound pizza dough (store-bought or home-made)

 - If the pizza dough is refrigerated, take it out of the fridge 20 minutes before you begin so that it comes to room temperature (this will make it easier to work with).